Notifications

 • Wild birds

-With spring wild bird migratory season approaching, there is uncertainty in the risk associated with HPAI in migratory waterfowl at this time of year.
+As migratory wild bird seasons approach (spring and fall), there is uncertainty in the risk associated with HPAI in migratory waterfowl.
 For information on HPAI in wild birds in Alberta, see:

 Avian Influenza in wild birds